Performance Tests: Apple Final Cut Pro 11 [u]

-This review looks at the performance improvements in video editing running Apple Final Cut Pro (v11) on the new 2024 Apple M4 Pro Mac mini.
-I purchased this Mac mini for my own use.
+This review looks at the performance differences in video editing running Final Cut Pro 11 on a variety of Macs from the 2018 Mac mini to the new 2024 Apple M4 Pro Mac mini.
+I purchased all these Macs, over time, for my own use.

 RELEVANT ARTICLES